AdobeDocs/experience-manager-64.fr-FR/help/forms/using/performance-tuning-aem-forms.md

 >
 >* If you are using a different location for GDS and temporary directory, open the AdminUI at `https://[server]:[port]/adminui)`, navigate to **Home > Settings > Core System Settings > Core Configurations** to confirm the location in use.

-* Si le serveur AEM Forms s’exécute lentement même après avoir exclu les répertoires suggérés, excluez également le fichier exécutable Java (java.exe).
+* Si le serveur AEM Forms fonctionne lentement même après avoir exclu les répertoires suggérés, excluez également le fichier exécutable Java (java.exe).